eliasbakhshi/eliasbakhshi/README.md

 # 💫 About Me:
-🔭 I’m currently working on the Moveout project.<br>🌱 I’m currently learning AWS and MERN stack<br>👯 I’m looking to collaborate on Exciting tech projects, especially those involving cloud computing, full-stack development, or innovative solutions.<br>🤔 I’m looking for help with finding new oppotunities  to grow and contribute in tech.<br>💬 Ask me about anything tech-related or beyond.
+🔭 I’m currently working on the  [Feedback](https://github.com/eliasbakhshi/feedback)  project.<br>🌱 I’m currently learning AWS and MERN stack<br>👯 I’m looking to collaborate on Exciting tech projects, especially those involving cloud computing, full-stack development, or innovative solutions.<br>🤔 I’m looking for help with finding new oppotunities  to grow and contribute in tech.<br>💬 Ask me about anything tech-related or beyond.

 ## 🌐 Socials: